PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Not out, back up.
 And with all the crap that's down here, you can't tell me nobody dropped a torch."

-# Boltac unleashes the coins #

-I've come back to do you in.

-"Oh have you now."

-"That's a fact."

-"Well, oh my heavens.
-Let us ignore the fact that I can strike you down at my leisure.
-Perhaps with bolt of lightning, or a spell of transmogrify, have you forgotten about the horde or Orc's I have at my disposal."

-"You know, I don't think those Orc's are going to be much help to you?
-But you can call them."

-* Bolt after bolt lancing into Boltac.

-Relan comes up at the end, and stabs the Wizard, giving Boltac time

-I die a hero.

-"En-henh," said Boltac.
-"Maybe we should hold out for a better offer."

 # ORCS GORGING THEMSELVES ON GOLD #